itsbharatj/ros-mcp-server/docs/contributing.md

 1. **Fork the repository:** Click the "Fork" button in the top right corner of the GitHub page.

 2. **Create a new branch:** Create a separate branch for your changes to keep them isolated from the main project.

    ```bash
    git checkout -b "your_branch_name"
    ```

 3. **Make your changes:** Edit files with your additions or corrections.
-Please follow the existing format and style.
+Please follow the existing format and style guidelines.
 When adding a new function, make sure to include:

     * The function name and format.
     * A brief description of the function's functionality.